Part I: Cauliflower, Elephants, and Stage Names

 I filled out the rest and handed it back to her.
 She read silently, then sighed.
 “Honey… no, no, no. I need to know your physical likes and dislikes, like in the bedroom.
 I am not asking for your food or animal preferences.
 You know… a ‘dislike’ could be poor hygiene, and a ‘like’ could be generosity.”

-Tammy then asked for photos.
-I scrolled through my camera roll and showed her family vacation pictures, you know, me in a bikini, with my family waving in the background.
+Tammy asked for photos.
+I scrolled through my phone and showed her vacation pictures.
+They were of me in a bikini, family waving in the background.
 I asked if those would work.

 Again, she looked annoyed.
-She started to say something, frowned, then shook her head and uploaded the photos anyway.
-She said they would suffice until I could schedule a photoshoot with her photographer.
-She asked if I wanted her to blur my face, and I wondered why I had to, as it is what I am complimented on the most, but I complied (phew, thank goodness for that).
+She started to speak, frowned, then shook her head and uploaded the photos.
+She said they’d do until I could schedule a shoot with her photographer.
+She asked if I wanted her to blur my face.
+I wondered why, since it’s what I’m complimented on most, but I agreed (thank goodness).

-The interview ended shortly after.
-She called Jeremy to lead me out, glancing up from her screen just long enough to say, “I’ll be in touch.”
+The interview ended.
+She called Jeremy to lead me out, looking up just long enough to say, “I’ll be in touch.”

 “Wait, when will I know if I’m hired?”
 I blurted out as I stood up to leave.